Debitsuccess/debitsuccess-api/docs/Widgets/Payment-Capture-Widget.md

 ```

 ## Customing the Payment Method Capture widget
-Debitsuccess Payment Method Capture widget supports CSS style customization and labels text replacement.
+The Payment Method Capture widget supports CSS style customization and labels text replacement.
 By default, the Payment Method Capture forms are displayed as below:

 <!--